ARUNRGAGILITY/jivapms/README.md

 # Open-Source Jiva Project Management System

-**Aim:** Adept at creating a simple Open source software for Agile and Project Management Software, that helps to manage projects and provide business agility with insights.
+**Aim:** Adept at creating a simple Open source software for Agile and Project/Product Management Software, that helps to manage projects and provide business agility with insights.

 **Vision:** Creating a simple visual agile and project management software